It’s hard to earn a living as a freelance writer if you’re not known as a professional in your field.

 Niching down is one of the best things you can do for your writing business.

 Finding your niche (or niches) and putting your focus on it is a sure way to boost your career.
 It helps you build credibility as a writer.
-In the end, the result of niching down is always more better-paid opportunities.
+In the end, the result of niching down is better-paid opportunities.

-Why Niche Down?
+Finding a Freelance Writing Niche – Why Niche Down?

 That’s great and these gigs let you explore this beautiful new field of work.

 You may also spend a lot more time than you expect doing research rather than actually writing.
 That’s because you simply don’t know these random topics to heart.
-While doing research is fun, it can be a huge time waster if you need to research the topic from scratch every single time.
+While doing research is fun, it can be a huge time waste if you need to research the topic from scratch every single time.

-When you define your niche, your assignments get so much easier to complete.
+When you define your niche, your assignments get so much easier to complete

 The main reason is that your knowledge of the field accumulates over time, so the bulk of your research becomes smaller.

 But you also learn to recognize credible from terrible sources at first glance and start distinguishing important information from fluff.